Kick cops out of labor

 For far too long, police associations and police unions have protected police officers from being held accountable—even those who have terrorized and killed members of our community.
 Swell partnered with Black Lives Matter Los Angeles to launch a campaign advocating for labor unions to sever ties with police associations for good.

 Applying pressure and raising awareness

-First things first: labor unions and police associations are inherently different.
+First things first: police associations are not part of the labor movement.
+Police are inherently different.
 Labor unions protect workers.
 Police assocations and police unions shield bad cops from accountability, lawsuits, and discipline leaving communities vulnerable to state-sponsored terror and murder.
 And yet police associations are members of labor unions hiding in plain sight and using workers’ struggles to mask their misdeeds.

 We had two audiences in mind as we developed this campaign: First and foremost, our goal was to apply pressure to the AFL-CIO and, by extension, all leaders in labor unions who have the power to effect change and create real police accountability and reform.

 At the same time, we needed the general public to raise awareness about the issue to build a groundswell of support.
 That starts with ensuring people understand the difference between labor unions and police associations and how police unions shield bad cops from accountability and slow needed reforms.